We all invest in stocks and Mutual funds and tracking their performance sometimes becomes a problem.

 Benford law named after physicist Frank Benford, also called first-digit law is an observation about the frequency distribution of leading digits in natural sets of numerical data.

-Benford‘s Law states that many sets of numbers follow a predictable pattern, no matter what their origin or subject.
+Benford‘s Law states that natural sets of numbers follow a predictable pattern, no matter what their origin or subject.
 The digit 1 will be the leading digit approximately 30% of the time.
 A leading digit is simply the left-most digit in a number (0 cannot be a leading digit).
 In fact, digits 1, 2, or 3 lead approximately 60% of the time.
 9 as a leading digit appears only 4.5% of the time.